-IAS 37, Amendment, Onerous Contracts - Costs of Fulfilling a Contract (effective 1 January 2022, not yet endorsed by EU)
+IAS 37, Amendment, Onerous Contracts - Costs of Fulfilling a Contract (effective 1 January 2022)

 The amendment to IAS 37 'Provisions, Contingent Liabilities and Contingent Assets' clarifies that the direct costs of fulfilling a contract include both the incremental costs and an allocation of other costs directly related to fulfilling contracts' activities.
 General and administrative costs do not relate directly to a contract and are excluded unless they are explicitly chargeable to the counterparty under the contract.